Third gender: Greco-Roman Classical Antiquity

-2nd-century Roman copy of a Greek sculpture.
-The figure is Hermaphroditus, from which the word hermaphrodite is derived.
+2nd-century Roman copy of a Greek sculpture of Hermaphroditus, from which the word hermaphrodite is derived.

 In Plato's Symposium, written around the 4th century BC, Aristophanes relates a creation myth involving three original sexes: female, male and androgynous.
 They are split in half by Zeus, producing four different contemporary sex/gender types which seek to be reunited with their lost other half; in this account, the modern heterosexual man and woman descend from the original androgynous sex.
 The myth of Hermaphroditus involves heterosexual lovers merging into their primordial androgynous sex.

 Other creation myths around the world share a belief in three original sexes, such as those from northern Thailand.

 Many have interpreted the "eunuchs" of the Ancient Eastern Mediterranean world as a third gender that inhabited a liminal space between women and men, understood in their societies as somehow neither or both.
 In the Historia Augusta, the eunuch body is described as a tertium genus hominum (a third human gender).
 In 77 BC, a eunuch named Genucius was prevented from claiming goods left to him in a will, on the grounds that he had voluntarily mutilated himself (amputatis sui ipsius) and was neither a woman or a man (neque virorum neque mulierum numero) according to Valerius Maximus.
 Several scholars have argued that the eunuchs in the Hebrew Bible and the New Testament were understood in their time to belong to a third gender, rather than the more recent interpretations of a kind of emasculated man, or a metaphor for chastity.
 The early Christian theologian, Tertullian, wrote that Jesus himself was a eunuch (c.
 200 AD).
 Tertullian also noted the existence of a third sex (tertium sexus) among heathens: "a third race in sex... made of male and female in one."
 He may have been referring to the Galli, "eunuch" devotees of the Phrygian goddess Cybele, who were described as belonging to a third sex by several Roman writers.